Observation of the radiative decay $D_s (2317)^+ \to D_s^* \gamma$: Abstract

 \section{Abstract}

-We observe the radiative decay $\Rd$ for the first time, with a significance exceeding $10$ standard deviations.
-The signal is found in the continuum $e^+ e^- \to c\bar{c}$ process with the combined data samples of 980.4~$\rm fb^{-1}$ and 427.9~$\rm fb^{-1}$ collected by the Belle and Belle~II detectors operating at the KEKB and SuperKEKB asymmetric-energy $\EE$ colliders, respectively.
-The branching fraction ratio $\BrR$ is measured to be $[7.14 \pm 0.70({\rm stat.}) \pm 0.23({\rm syst.})]\%$.
-This result provides significant new experimental input for the determination of the quark structure of the $\Dsz$, which remains unknown.
+We report the first observation of the radiative decay $\Rd$ with a statistical significance exceeding 10 standard deviations.
+The signal is observed in the continuum $e^+ e^- \to c\bar{c}$ process, using combined data samples of 980.4~$\rm fb^{-1}$ from Belle and 427.9~$\rm fb^{-1}$ from Belle II, collected at the KEKB and SuperKEKB asymmetric-energy $\EE$ colliders, respectively.
+The branching fraction ratio $\BrR$ is measured to be $[7.13 \pm 0.70({\rm stat.}) \pm 0.26({\rm syst.})]\%$.
+This result provides crucial discrimination between theoretical models of the $\Dsz$ structure.

 \tighten